 Professionalism should be foremost in the clinician's mind regarding behavior during every interaction with patients, their families, and the larger community.
 Every patient should be able to trust that you will bring your professional expertise to each interaction and will do so in a competent, compassionate, and respectful manner.

 Becoming a health-care professional carries with it the expectation of embracing the values of the chosen profession commonly described in the profession's code of ethics (see Part 1, Box 1 in Establishing the Bar).
-Because the best clinical and functional outcomes result from interdisciplinary care,7–9 a professional commitment to excellence also means working collaboratively with ...
+Because the best clinical and functional outcomes result from interdisciplinary care,7–9 a professional commitment to excellence also ...